-* Are the roles of all on the account team known?
+* Are the roles of all on the account managers known?

 Externally, customers need to have details of all members on his account.
 They need to be in agreement with the proposition, opportunities, priorities, and activity.
 Once again, there are a few questions that must always be dealt with: